khongtrunght/lgtm/docs/GUIDE.md

 brew install kunkka19xx/tap/lgtm
 ```

-On Arch, from the AUR — with whichever helper you use, or none:
+On Arch, from the AUR, with whichever helper you use, or none:

 ```sh
 paru -S lgtm-bin     # or: yay -S lgtm-bin